 Education is another of Dominic’s abiding passions.
 He has taught at several leading musical institutions, including the The Royal College of Music in London, Dartington International Summer School and The American School of Modern Music in Paris.
 Since 1993, Dominic has also taught improvisation to classical pianists and opera singers at London's Royal Academy of Music and in 2006 directed the first ever jazz-singing masterclass at the Academy.
 He has also written two highly successful books, A Classical Approach to Jazz Piano Harmony and A Classical Approach to Jazz Piano Improvisation, both published worldwide by the Hal Leonard Corporation.

-Music, Leadership, Teamwork & Creativity
+Musical Leadership, Teamwork & Creativity

 In 2010, Dominic brought together his twin commitments to jazz and classical music by founding the Canzona Chamber Orchestra to perform classical repertoire and crossover projects with leading jazz musicians.
 The orchestra's inaugural concert took place at St James's Piccadilly in April 2010 and featured Tchaikovsky's Serenade for Strings, Britten's Simple Symphony and the premiere of Dominic’s ‘Childhood Suite’, scored for jazz piano trio and orchestra.
 A recording of A Childhood Suite was released on the Canzona label in 2012.
+Dominic Alldis is also a Steinway Artist.